-In the state of Utah, there is an average of 2,900 children in the foster care system at any given time.
-We provide comfort kits to every Department of Child and Family Services office in the state of Utah on a continuous basis.
-We provide for children entering foster care from newborn babies all the way up to age 17.
+In the state of Utah, there is an average of 2,100 children in the foster care system at any given time.
+Little Lambs Comfort Kits are available to every Division of Child and Family Service offices as requested.
+We provide for children entering foster care from newborn babies to age 17.

-During a foster care removal, the children are removed quickly from their home due to neglect and other dangerous situations.
-Getting the child into a safe environment is the first priority of social workers and police officers, therefore, the child’s personal items are left behind.
+During a foster care removal, the children are removed quickly from their homes due to neglect and other dangerous situations.
+Getting the child into a safe environment is the first priority of social workers and police officers, therefore the child’s personal items are often left behind.

 Every bag or backpack is packed with love and is filled with items to provide comfort, support, and hope to our littlest community members during the most traumatic time of their lives.

 “Distribute a backpack of necessities to every child being placed into foster care and emergency shelters in our distribution locations.”